 PhD in Psychology

-Applicants to the PhD in psychology program should have an undergraduate degree with in-depth psychology training including laboratory experience, statistics, and research methods.
+Applicants to a PhD in psychology program should have an undergraduate degree with in-depth psychology training including laboratory experience, statistics, and research methods.
 Requirements vary depending on the school, but usually neither a master’s degree nor an undergraduate major in psychology is required as long as all prerequisite courses have been met successfully.
 The minimum grade point average (GPA) for admittance is typically 3.0, however, the average score of admitted students may be considerably higher as competition can be strong for these upper-level graduate degree programs.
 Strong performance in math and statistics are considered favorable.
 GRE scores must be submitted along with transcripts, letters of recommendation, a personal statement, and references.

 Core Concepts and Coursework